 a) By the degree of agreement between people influencing a system pattern.
 Thus, most companies' employees may agree that customer orientation is an important company value, but there may be very different strategic ideas on how best to ensure it.

 b) The degree of certainty that exists in the organization's environment about this system pattern.
-If employees do not receive their wages on time, they will worry about the company's financial situation or become angry about the sloppiness.
+If employees do not receive their wages on time, they will quite certainly worry about the company's financial situation or become angry about the sloppiness.
 If, on the other hand, a company invests in a new technology, it is much more uncertain whether this investment will pay off.

 No organization wants chaos in the area of payroll accounting.
 Team building activities, the introduction of regulations and working agreements can be methods that expand this order zone.